zilch/type-route/docs/api-reference/route-definition/define-route.md

 Defines a route matching: `"/user/some-id/posts?page=1&search=hello"` or `"/user/some-id/posts?page=1"`

+### Path Aliases

-It is possible to provide more than a single path to `defineRoute`.
-The first path provided is the primary path which is used when navigating to this route from your application.
-The other routes are additional paths that should go to the same place.
-A route matching one of these secondary paths will immediately and transparently redirect to the primary path.
+It is possible to provide more than a single path to `defineRoute` by passing an array of strings.
+The first path provided is the primary path of the route.
+The primary path is used when navigating to this route with `push`, `replace` etc. Subsequent paths are aliases to the primary path.
+When an alias is matched the url will immediately be changed to the primary path.

 **Examples**